 Figure 8 – Example of a multiple stream aggregation into a single stream

-NOTE – The direction attributes shown in the figure correspond to the MG terminations’ views.
+NOTE – The direction attributes shown in the Figure correspond to the MG Terminations’ views.

 P1 (Figure 7) can change the codec dynamically to send data.
 According to the FID semantics, when PCM encoded audio is received externally in Tb, Ta forwards it to P2 in stream 1 and as a replica in stream 3 –it may be with a different IP destination address if specified like that in the Remote Descriptor- and stream 2 remains muted.
 When AMR encoded audio is received in T1, T2 forwards it to P2 in stream 2 while stream 1 and stream 2 remain muted.